 The Pu’u Loa Petroglyphs Trail is one of the many volcano hikes on the Big Island.
 The hike to the petroglyphs is quick.
 When you reach the petroglyphs, you will see a wooden walkway.

-Everyone must stay on the walkway while looking at the petroglyphs.
-I recommend taking binoculars with you.
-This will allow you to see the drawings better.
+Please stay on the walkway while looking at the petroglyphs.

 Location: Hawaii Volcanoes National Park